 I talk to a LOT of teachers.
 I know the problems you’re struggling with.
 And for many of these problems, I’ve been able to develop products, write books, create courses, or put together blog posts that serve as solutions.
+Even when the global pandemic hit in 2020, I was able to look around for people who were figuring out how to keep teaching well even under crazy circumstances.

 But there’s always been one problem—the absolute worst, most often mentioned issue—that I couldn’t solve.